Home

 How To Make Funnel Cakes

-Anyone can learn how to make funnel cakes!
-And once you do, you'll wonder why you'll been making this funnel cake recipe all the time!
+Once you learn how to make these, you'll wonder why you haven't been making this funnel cake recipe all the time!
+Kids absolutely love these and so do the big kids.

 3 eggs